Canada national rugby union team

-The Canada national rugby union team (Équipe du Canada de rugby à XV) represents Canada in men's international rugby union competitions and is governed by Rugby Canada.
-Canada is classified by World Rugby as a tier two rugby nation and has competed in competitions such as the Americas Rugby Championship and the Rugby World Cup.
-Canada traditionally plays in red and white.
+The Canada men's national rugby union team (Équipe du Canada de rugby à XV) represents the Canada in men's international rugby union competitions.
+They are overseen by Rugby Canada the governing body of rugby union in Canada.

+Canada is classified by World Rugby (WR) as a tier-two team and has competed in competitions such as the Americas Rugby Championship (ARC) and the Rugby World Cup (RWC).
+Canada traditionally plays in its national colours (red and white).
 Canada has been playing international rugby since their 1932 debut against Japan.
-Canada competed at every World Cup from the inagurual tournament in 1987 until its elimination at the hands of Chile during the 2023 qualifying process, breaking the 3 decades long record of uninterrupted attendance.
+They had competed at every Rugby World Cup from the inaugural tournament in 1987 until its elimination from the 2023 qualifiers, breaking the three decades long record of uninterrupted attendance.

-Canada achieved their best result at the World Cup in 1991, where they reached the quarterfinals.
-Canada was once the dominant power of North American rugby and was the second-best team in the Americas.
-Before the professionalization of rugby, Canada were known to upset stronger teams, having defeated France, Scotland, Wales, and an uncapped England side prior to 2002.
+Canada achieved their best result at the World Cup in 1991, where they reached the quarter-finals.
+Canada was once the dominant power of North American rugby and was the second-best team in the Americas, behind Argentina.
+Prior to the professionalization of rugby, Canada were known to upset stronger teams, having defeated France, Scotland, Wales, and an uncapped England side prior to 2002.